What is networking?

 - Is there anything I can do for you?

 Networking Thank You Letter

 Chestnut Hill, MA 02467

 Dear Ms. Waters:

 I found your perspectives on the financial services industry to be very informative.
-In addition, the questions you asked me will help me to think through the specific type of work and internship I desire.
+In addition, the questions you asked me will help me to think through the career decisions I face.

 Above all, I appreciate the personal support you have shown me.
 I will certainly keep you posted on the progress of my search.
 Please let me know if there is anything I can do for you.
 Thank you.